|

 create original deliverables”.
 This is inconsistent with contemporary

 understanding of projects.
-For instance Bower and Walker or Brady and Davies define inconsistent with
+For instance Bower and Walker or Brady and Davies define and analyze projects

-projects which produce repeatable deliverables.
-The first of these papers
+which produce repeatable deliverables.
+The first of these papers deals with

-deals with progress in performing project of the same type (i.e. producing
+progress in performing project of the same type (i.e. producing similar

-similar deliverables).
+deliverables).
 You can find much more on this topic in literature.
+The very

 organizations repeat works (projects among them) and that they learn while